-Your first dental visit will be over an hour of undivided attention.
+Your first dental visit will be over an hour of undivided attention with the smile team.

 We understand it's important that you feel comfortable with your choice of dentist in Springfield.